TABLE-Foreign investors sold Japan stocks last week

 - Figures are based on contracts and are rounded.

-The MOF's portfolio flows data can be found in English at: here
+The MOF's portfolio flows data can be found in English at: link.reuters.com/tyk43s